"Master Data, enterprise architecture and digital transformation begin with a conceptual view of the enterprise."

 The Domain Model

 The mapping process output is the “domain model” – the master diagram of everything that defines the enterprise.
-Sometimes this is referred to as an ontology, but regardless of what it is called, the domain model is a way of defining the fundamental building blocks of knowledge and process.
+Sometimes this is referred to as an ontology, but regardless of what it is called, the domain model is a way of defining the fundamental building blocks of knowledge and process in an organization.
 Those building blocks represent the things that are then captured and manipulated through thousands of processes and interactions across hundreds of thousands to hundreds of millions of transactions with the marketplace.

-The conceptual building blocks get translated into design elements – including the data structures, application designs, search systems, and information processes that comprise the business.
-By starting at the highest conceptual level, common understanding of terminology and concepts can be woven into every process and every system.
+The conceptual building blocks get translated into design elements – including the data structures, application designs, search systems (and search results format), and information processes that comprise the business.
+By starting at the highest conceptual level, a common understanding of terminology and concepts can be woven into every process and every system.
 In contrast, starting at the level of data structures misses important conceptual elements and misses how those conceptual elements come together.

 Digital Transformation Requires Common Understanding

 Although no organization can start with a completely clean sheet in looking at its domain model, all digital transformations should begin with this point of view.
 As processes are transformed to serve customers in new ways and as more products and services are virtualized and digitized, the foundational data structures need to be consistent, data processes need to be governed, and organizations need to be in agreement about the meaning of terminology and have common taxonomies that define all aspects of the business.
 Digital transformations are both data transformations and process transformations.
 Those transformations need to start with common definitions and understanding at all levels of the organization.